Today’s big. Huge. Mega. EXTRAORDINARY.

 I took my regular cream cheese sugar cookies, added more cream cheese and a little extra flour, rolled the dough out, crossed my fingers this would actually work, and the rest is sweeeeeet cookie history.
 Let’s make them!

 Use the right cream cheese!
 Don’t reach for cream cheese spread sold in a tub.
 You know the stuff you schmear on your bagels?
 Not that.
 You want the actual blocks/bricks of cream cheese.
 Cream cheese spread is much thinner and meant for spreading.
 The 8 ounce blocks of cream cheese are perfect for cooking and baking.
 I use cream cheese a lot in my kitchen.
 You’ll need 4 ounces, half of an 8-ounce block.

 The sugar cookie dough, made from 8 staple ingredients like flour, sugar, butter, and egg is thick and creamy.
 You know you’re in for a treat when a cookie recipe starts with a super soft cookie dough like this!

 My Roll-Out Trick

-After the cookie dough is made, divide the dough in half.
-Then roll each half out and chill them in the refrigerator.
+This is my tried-and-true trick when it comes to sugar cookies and we’re using the same technique again here.
+After you make the cookie dough, divide the dough in half.
+Roll each half out and chill them in the refrigerator.
 So we’re rolling the cookie dough out BEFORE chilling it, which isn’t typical for most sugar cookie recipes.
-But that’s my trick!
 The dough is so much easier to roll out before it’s chilled.